SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 For a given offloading job, you can examine additional details of its execution.

-In the corresponding list of jobs click on the job you are specifically interested in.
+In the corresponding list of jobs click the job you are specifically interested in.
 A details view encompasses the following information:

 **Schedule**